 The PRC Constitution states that PRC law protects the freedom and privacy of communications of citizens and prohibits the infringement of such rights.
 In recent years, PRC government authorities have passed regulations on Internet use to protect personal information from unauthorized disclosure.
 The Internet Measures prohibit an ICP service operator from insulting or slandering a third party or infringing upon the lawful rights and interests of a third party.
 The regulations also authorize the relevant telecommunications authorities to order ICP service operators to rectify unauthorized disclosures.
 ICP service operators are subject to legal liability if unauthorized disclosure results in damages or losses to users.
 The PRC government, however, has the power and authority to order ICP service operators to turn over personal information if an Internet user posts any prohibited content or engages in illegal activities on the Internet.
-Pursuant to the Information Protection Decision issued by the Standing Committee of the National People's Congress of the PRC and the Order for the Protection of Telecommunication and Internet User Personal Information issued by MIIT on July 16, 2013, or the Order, any collection and use of user personal information shall be subject to the consent of the user, abide by the principles of legality, rationality and necessity and be within the specified purposes, methods and scope.
-The Information Protection Decision and the Order further states that Inter net service providers and other enterprises and institutions must keep users' personal information that is gathered in the course of their business activities confidential and are further prohibited from divulging, tampering or destroying of any such information to other parties.
-Any violations of the Information Decision or the Order may subject such companies to penalties such as warnings, fines, confiscation of its unlawful income, revocation of licenses, cancellation of filings, shutdown of their websites or even criminal liabilit
+Pursuant to the Information Protection Decision issued by the Standing Committee of the National People's Congress of the PRC and the Order for the Protection and use of user personal information shall be subject to the consent of the user, abide by the principles of legality, rationality and necessity and be within the specified purposes, methods and scope.
+The Information Protection Decision and the Order further states that Inter net service providers and other enterprises and institutions must keep users' personal information that is gathered in the course of their business activities confidential and are further prohibited from divulging, tampering or destroying of any such information, or selling or providing such information to other parties.
+Any violations of the Information Protection Decision of the Order may subject such companies to penalties such as warnings, fines, confiscation of its unlawful income, revocation of filings, shutdown of their websites or even criminal liabilities.